iBreaker/vimrc/README.md

 ### Fork Customization

-There is an additional tier of customization available to those who want to maintain a fork of spf13-vim specialized for a particular group.
+There is an additional tier of customization available to those who want to maintain a fork of Breaker-vim specialized for a particular group.
 These users can create `.vimrc.fork` and `.vimrc.bundles.fork` files in the root of their fork.
 The load order for the configuration is:

-1. `.vimrc.before` - spf13-vim before configuration
+1. `.vimrc.before` - Breaker-vim before configuration
 2. `.vimrc.before.fork` - fork before configuration
 3. `.vimrc.before.local` - before user configuration
-4. `.vimrc.bundles` - spf13-vim bundle configuration
+4. `.vimrc.bundles` - Breaker-vim bundle configuration
 5. `.vimrc.bundles.fork` - fork bundle configuration
 6. `.vimrc.bundles.local` - local user bundle configuration
-6. `.vimrc` - spf13-vim vim configuration
+6. `.vimrc` - Breaker-vim vim configuration
 7. `.vimrc.fork` - fork vim configuration
 8. `.vimrc.local` - local user configuration